 Until you arrive in Canada, your online network will be key.
 But, when you arrive in Canada, make an effort to network face-to-face to build relationships.
 It may seem difficult at first, but most people are very eager to help, even those who may not be closely connected to you.

 Networking can open many doors to jobs that are not yet advertised, but first you have to have the right connections.
-So, how can you build a network in Canada when you live abroad?
+So, how can you build your professional network in Canada when you live abroad?

 1. Create a network action plan